-Once you’re successfully logged in, the page will now look like this:
+Once you’ve successfully logged in, the page will now look like this:

 The application has five parts, but several parts have more than one page.
-If you are not already logged in, you will need your sponsor’s information, your school’s information, and the information for the bank account you want to use for housing allowance and books payments.
+If you are not already logged in, you will need your sponsor’s information, your school’s information, and the bank account you want to use for payments.

 Once you complete the application, you will receive a confirmation page that looks like this:

 The VA usually reviews applications within 30 days, and then they’ll send you a Certificate of Eligibility by mail.
 If they have questions, or your application is denied, that will also happen by mail.